|

 Formative Assessment

-As students are engaged in learning activities ask yourself or the students these types of questions:
+As students are engaged in learning activities ask yourself or the students

 1. Were students able to graph both lines successfully?